bossjl/readlandisgyr_e230/README.md

 # readlandisgyr_e230
-Read the counter data from a Landis Gyr E230 enery meter from Creos in
+Read the counter data from a Landis Gyr E230 enery meter from Creos

 You need: